 The third element is causation.
 In essence, the other driver’s duty of care must have caused your injuries.
 For example, if there’s an accident across the street, and a biker gets distracted by it, there likely won’t be a solid case for the motorcyclist.
 In the same manner, if a driver has to suddenly swerve due to a tree falling, and they hit a motorcyclist, it probably wouldn’t be considered negligence, since that tree falling was an unforeseeable incident.

 Motorcycle accidents can quickly become complicated legal cases.
-That’s why it’s so important to speak with a Georgia motorcycle accident lawyer as soon as possible after your wreck.
-During your free consultation, a lawyer will review the details of your case and help you figure out your best legal options.
-Contact LawerUp today to get in touch with an experienced attorney.
+That’s why it’s so important to speak with an attorney as soon as possible after the crash.
+A qualified lawyer will review the details of your case and help you figure out your best legal options.
+Explore LawerUp today to get in touch with an experienced attorney.